Documentation / Agent Deployment

 Agent Deployment

-Agent Builder → Agent Deployment is the unified control panel for all three ways an assistant can be invoked beyond the admin chat interface.
-It has three tabs: Shortcodes, Scheduled Tasks, and Event Listeners.
+Agent Builder → Agent Deployment is the unified control panel for all the ways an assistant can be deployed beyond the admin chat interface.
+It has four tabs: Shortcodes, Gutenberg Blocks, Scheduled Tasks, and Event Listeners.

 Shortcodes Tab